John W. Haley

 John was born in a section of Birmingham known as Pratt City, where he attended public schools and graduated from Ensley High School.
 Wishing to broaden his life experience, he left the state to attend Tulane University.
 After graduation, he served in the U.S. military and thereafter completed his legal training at Cumberland School of Law where he graduated magna cum laude.

 John Haley loves being in the courtroom and has tried hundreds of cases—a feat that many young attorneys today may never experience.
-John was a founding member of Noojin, Haley & Ashford, which in 1980 became part of Hare Wynn.
+John was a founding member of Noojin, Haley & Ashford, which in 1980 became part of Hare, Wynn, Newell & Newton.
 For the next 15 years, John handled a wide variety of personal injury and wrongful death cases.
 He also handles the appeals of most of his cases and has argued before the Supreme Court of Alabama and the Alabama Court of Civil Appeals on numerous occasions.

 - U.S. District Court for the Northern District of Alabama